 This is how we know who the children of God are and who the children of the devil are: Anyone who does not do what is right is not a child of God; nor is anyone who does not love his brother.
 (1 John 3:10)

-While that is true, so is the following:
+While that is true, so are the following:

 No doubt we are in a deep dark apostasy.
-Sadly, it is going to get worse to pave the way for the antichrist.
+Sadly, it is going to get worse to pave the way for the mark of the beast.
 We must learn to stand alone and be willing to die for the cause of Christ, if necessary.
 Remember: